Wicked Wanda: First series

-On their first adventure, Wanda and Candyfloss decided to buy Madame Tussaud's “waxworks” as a way to acquire figures of famous men and women with whom to equip the “museum of living apes” that she planned to establish at the mansion that she has inherited from her father, Walter, the late King Gnome of Zurich.
-However, they were disappointed with the exhibits, which were not sufficiently carnal for Wanda's tastes; as she told Candyfloss, “Tussaud’s was a real drag.”
-Instead of “wax dummies”, Wanda preferred deep-frozen “authentic, living flesh” for her “living tableaux of top personalities”.
+On their first adventure, Wanda and Candyfloss decided to buy Marie Tussaud's "waxworks" as a way to acquire figures of famous men and women with whom to equip the "museum of living apes" that she planned to establish at the mansion that she has inherited from her father, Walter, the late King Gnome of Zurich.
+They, however, were disappointed with the exhibits, which were not sufficiently carnal for Wanda's tastes; as she told Candyfloss, "Tussaud’s was a real drag".
+Instead of "wax dummies", Wanda preferred deep-frozen "authentic, living flesh" for her "living tableaux of top personalities".
 Before leaving on their quest, Wanda inspected her PIF.
-She meted out punishment by flogging the backside of one of her troops, who afterward walked away with a smile on her face as a fellow soldier observed, “This is your second time around!”
+She meted out punishment by flogging the backside of one of her troops, who afterward walked away with a smile on her face as a fellow soldier observed, "This is your second time around!"